 The Arc of Brewing in North East England, or The Class of ’72

-The 1972 price list below is illustrative of a number of points of British brewing and beer c.
+The 1972 price list below illustrates a number of points on British brewing and beer c.
 1970.
-The beers are classic Scottish & Newcastle of 45 years ago, some made in Newcastle at Tyne Brewery, some from the two Scottish components, William Younger’s and McEwan’s.
+The beers are classic Scottish & Newcastle brewings of 45 years ago, some made in Newcastle at the Tyne Brewery, others from the two Scottish components, William Younger’s and McEwan’s.

-S&N was fully-merged by 1972 but the three breweries in many ways retained individuality, as shown by the branding for each.
-So really this can be seen as a reasonable regional beer selection of that era.
+S&N was fully-merged by 1972 but the three breweries in many ways retained an individuality, as shown by the branding for each.
+So we see really a reasonable regional beer selection from that era.

-Gateshead, over the river from Newcastle, had its own brewery in Dunston, Federation Brewery.
-Founded by workingmens clubs to get a better handle on pricing, it departed its handsome brick pile on Hanover Square, Newcastle in the early 1980s to occupy an anonymous industrial cube, but the beers carried on.
+Gateshead, over the river from Newcastle, had its own brewery in Dunston, the Federation Brewery.
+Founded by workingmens’ clubs to get better pricing, it departed its handsome brick pile on Hanover Square, Newcastle in the early 1980s to occupy an anonymous industrial cube, but the beers carried on.

-The pub whence this list was saved would have been a S&N account though, unless it was a free-house or perhaps a hotel.
+The pub whence this list was saved would have been an S&N account though, unless it was a free-house or perhaps a hotel.

-None of the breweries mentioned, the actual brewing facilities, exists today.
+None of the breweries mentioned, I mean the actual brewing facilities, exists today.

-The first listing is of traditional draught beers (real ale), however each was also available in “tank” form, which was chilled, brewery-conditioned beer stored in large tanks in the pub cellars.
+The first listing is for traditional draught beers (real ale), however, each was also available in “tank” form: chilled, brewery-conditioned beer stored in large tanks in the pub cellar.
 Perhaps it was not pasteurized, or not always.
 See Martyn Cornell here on some cellar tank history.

-The keg beers and lagers offered almost surely were pasteurized and chilled and probably had less hop impact, possibly less malt too, than the traditional draught.
-Note the prices: all higher than draught (real ale) except for Starbrite which was the weakest, I’d guess.
+The keg beers and lager offered almost surely were pasteurized and chilled, and probably had less hop impact, possibly less malt too, than traditional draught.
+Note the prices: all higher than for draught real ale except for Starbrite, which was the weakest, I’d think.

-A point of contention in this era for real ale fans was that (often) well-advertised keg beer fetched a higher price than draught despite being weaker in taste, alcohol, or both.
-Yet it was the “new thing” and attracted a large following.
+A point of contention in that era for real ale fans was that often, well-advertised keg beers fetched a higher price than for draught, despite being weaker in taste, alcohol, or both.
+Yet, it was the “new thing” and attracted a large following.

-Bass Blue Label pale ale (filtered, pasteurized) was also distributed in the area by S&N, ditto the filtered and pasteurized Worthington Green Shield, and Ind Coope’s Double Diamond.
-Still, a trio of primo pales, or duo: Brian Glover states that Bass Blue Triangle and Worthington Green Shield were the same beer.
-They do sell for the same price here.
+Bass Blue Label pale ale (filtered, pasteurized) was also distributed by S&N, the same for the filtered and pasteurized Worthington Green Shield, and Ind Coope Double Diamond.
+Still, a trio of primo pales, or duo: Brian Glover states that Bass Blue Triangle and Worthington Green Shield were the same beer!
+They did sell for the same price here.

 And IPA!
 Two of them, both cask beers.
-Even though the IPA nomenclature had largely died out in most of Britain, it makes a brave showing here.
+Even though the IPA nomenclature had largely died out by that period in most of Britain, it made a brave showing here.
 Younger’s Special likely was the stronger of the two.
-The Americans have re-invented IPA but the beers of those names in draught form in NE England and Scotland would have been excellent beers, descendants of the London, Scottish, and Burton IPAs of the 1800s.
+The Americans have re-invented IPA, but the beer of that name in draught form in NE England and Scotland would have been worthy beers, descendants of the London, Scottish, and Burton IPAs of the 1800s.

-And Scotch ales, note the variations of strength and probably colour.
-And of course Newcastle Brown Ale (denominated strong) but also its stablemate the amber ale, the one blended with an aged beer to form Newkie Brown.
+And there are Scotch ales, note the variations of strength, and probably colour.
+And, of course, Newcastle Brown Ale (denominated strong) but also its stablemate the amber ale, the one blended with an aged beer to form Newcastle Brown.

-Finally, two lagers, Guinness’s Harp and Ind Coope’s Long Life.
+Finally, there are two lagers, Guinness’s Harp and Ind Coope’s Long Life.